Strawberry Shortcake: 2009 relaunch

 In 2008, Hasbro acquired the rights to produce a new line of Strawberry Shortcake toys.
 The extensive relaunch involved numerous large redesigns and a reboot of the franchise's universe.

 The relaunch began in the Summer of 2009, with the release of a CGI film, The Strawberry Shortcake Movie: Sky's the Limit, with Anna Cummer voicing Strawberry Shortcake.
 A TV series, Strawberry Shortcake's Berry Bitty Adventures, debuted in October 2010 on The Hub.

 The characters of the show are reduced to an initial lineup of six main characters: Strawberry Shortcake, Lemon Meringue, Orange Blossom, Raspberry Torte, Plum Pudding, and Blueberry Muffin.
 Cherry Jam, a new character made for the series, is introduced in the second season.
 Huckleberry Pie was reintroduced in the third season as a recurring character, while Sweet and Sour Grapes (no relation to the villainess character) debuted in Series 4, alongside the return of Apple Dumplin'.

 In 2014, The Bridge Direct became the new master toy partner for the franchise.
 The products shown appeared to retain the designs of the 2009 Strawberry Shortcake relaunch and included several dolls, pets, doll furniture, and musical instruments.

-In February 2015, Iconix Brand Group acquired the rights to Strawberry Shortcake from American Greetings for $105 million.
+In 2015, Iconix Brand Group acquired the rights to Strawberry Shortcake from American Greetings for $105 million.

-In 2016, IDW Publishing began releasing an ongoing Strawberry Shortcake comic series written by Georgia Ball and illustrated by Amy Mebberson.
+In 2016, IDW Publishing released an ongoing Strawberry Shortcake comic series written by Georgia Ball and illustrated by Amy Mebberson.
 Both Ball and Mebberson identified as fans of the 1980s series, with Ball drawing inspiration from girls with "doubts and challenges but their friends back them up and support them".

-In May 2018, DHX Media and its subsidiary, WildBrain, debuted a new 2D animated series of Strawberry Shortcake on YouTube and YouTube TV, produced by WildBrain London.
+In 2018, DHX Media and its subsidiary, WildBrain, debuted a new 2D animated series of Strawberry Shortcake on YouTube and YouTube TV, produced by WildBrain London.
 The series features the return of the Purple Pieman and Raisin Cane to the series.
 The cast for the series features Alyson Leigh Rosenfeld as Strawberry Shortcake, Amanda Barker as Orange Blossom, Dylan Jones as the Purple Pieman, Kaylin Lee Clinton as Raisin Cane, and Laurie Hymes as Sour Grapes.